aerhakim/react-native-daterange-picker/README.md

 # Fork From react-native-daterange-picker

-Customize React Native Date Range Picker for PT.
-Royal D'Paragon
+Customize React Native Date Range Picker for My Personal Project

 A React Native component for picking date ranges or single dates.